 A BlueChoice member's health contract contains an important clause called "subrogation" or "reimbursement."
-This means when BlueChoice pays medical bills for an injury or illness that has been caused by a third party, we have a right to seek reimbursement of those medical bills from the third party, the third party's insurance company and/or the member's insurance company.
+This means when BlueChoice pays medical bills for an injury or illness that has been caused by a third party, we have a right to seek reimbursement of those medical bills from the third party, their insurance company, and/or the member's insurance company.